-GPS Technologies is all for legal and ethical GPS tracking.
+GPS Technologies is all for legal and ethical tracking.
 We specialize in tracking solutions for fleets, assets, and for keeping teen and elderly drivers safe.
 But we do not sell devices or systems for the purpose of illegally spying or stalking on someone.
-We’ve covered many of the issues and questions many people have when it comes to the law and GPS tracking at work, so we thought it was a good time to go over how you can protect yourself and the people you love from unethical and sometimes even illegal GPS tracking.
+We’ve covered many of the issues and questions many people have when it comes to the law and tracking at work, so we thought it was a good time to go over how you can protect yourself and the people you love from unethical and sometimes even illegal GPS tracking.
+But before we tell you more about tracking devices and how to remove them, let’s go over some basic facts about why someone might put a tracker on your car.

 1. Diagnostic Port